shohagrana64/gitThings/README.md

 # gitThings

 Download the Git CheatSheet.docx to view the contents.
-Includes the solution to [learning it branching website](https://learngitbranching.js.org/?)
+Includes the solution to [learn git branching website](https://learngitbranching.js.org/?)